qingmei2/RxSchedulers/README.md

 ### RxSchedulerTransformer

-RxSchedulerTransformer is a proxy for different Reactive Transformer,So the Developer do not need to implement different **Transformers** based on different types.
+RxSchedulerTransformer is a proxy for different Reactive Transformer,So the Developer do not need to implement different **Transformers** based on different types:
-:

 ```kotlin
 interface DelegateTransformer<T, R> : FlowableTransformer<T, R>,